 Here in the homeland of the iconic doctor of antiquity, Asclepius, a veritable treasure trove of cultural attractions await you.

+In the homeland of the iconic doctor of antiquity, Asclepius, a veritable treasure trove of cultural attractions awaits you.
 That perfect selfie with a jaw-dropping panorama in the frame may be all the encouragement you need to make the climb to the town’s medieval fortress.
-However, once at the top you cannot help but be bowled over by the aura of the building itself.
-The clock tower in the east, stubbornly defiant in the face of a considerable pummeling over the centuries, now makes a more sedate vantage point from which to enjoy beautiful sunsets.
+But once there, you’ll be won over by the aura of the building itself.
+And the clock tower in the east, stubbornly defiant in the face of a considerable pummeling over the centuries, now makes a more sedate vantage point from which to enjoy beautiful sunsets.

 Nature combined with the urban landscape

-Whether you have a romantic rendezvous or a quiet walk with a view of the Lithaios River in mind, the pedestrianized Bridge of Trikala is a cherished spot.
-The “green jungle” on the hill of Prophetes Helias is a surprise sweetened by the fact that it is so close to the city, while in the neighbouring zoo you will get nature with an exotic spin as kangaroos, lamas and deer lead the line-up!
+Whether you have a romantic rendezvous or a quiet walk with a view of the Lithaios River in mind, the pedestrianised Bridge of Trikala is a cherished spot.
+The “green jungle” on the hill of Profitis Ilias is a surprise sweetened by the fact that it is so close to the city, while in the neighbouring zoo you will get nature with an exotic spin as kangaroos, lamas and deer lead the line-up!

 The inhabitants of Trikala are well known for their eclectic palates!
-Here Feta, the queen of white cheeses, rules alongside other delights of the dairy; yoghurt, galotyri and mizithra – both cheeses made mostly of sheep’s milk.
-In a town with a long tradition for rearing livestock, it comes as no surprise that the Trikala sausage is reputed for its sublime taste, further enhanced by herbs and spices from nearby Mount Koziakas and then washed down by a drop of quality wine or tsipouro.
+Here, Feta rules alongside other delights of the dairy – galotyri and mizithra (cheeses made mostly of sheep’s milk) and yoghurt.
+In a town with a long tradition for rearing livestock, it comes as no surprise that the Trikala sausage is reputed for its sublime taste, enhanced by herbs and spices from nearby Mount Koziakas – especially when washed down with a drop of quality wine or tsipouro.

-With Trikala as your base, there are plenty of sights to keep you fascinated in the surrounding area.
+With Trikala as your base, there are plenty of sights to enjoy in the surrounding area.
 Not least of which is Meteora, where giant slabs of granite shoot bolt upright from the ground.
-A wonderful, surreal spectacle in itself, but when you realize each is crowned by a monastery, you’ll certainly begin to doubt your senses.
+A wonderful, surreal spectacle in itself, but when you realise many are crowned by a monastery, you’ll certainly begin to doubt your senses.
 How did the rocks form in this way?
 How were the monasteries built in such a precarious position?
 Surely, a little divine intervention?
-Meteora is also a first choice for hikers and abseilers who want to take on the challenge of this beguiling landscape.
+Meteora is also a first-choice for hikers and abseilers who want to take on the challenge of this beguiling landscape.

-Once you’ve got your breath back from Meteora, a visit to the newly established Museum of Natural History and the utterly unique Museum of Mushrooms in Kalambaka is essential.
+Once you’ve got your breath back from Meteora, a visit to the Museum of Natural History and the unique Museum of Mushrooms in Kalambaka is essential.
 Naturally, this includes a mushroom hunt in the forest, followed by some invaluable cooking tips.

 Elati, Pertouli, Pyli, Neraidohori